FVLCN Logo FVLCN.dev Docs

 secrets-hunter path/to/file.py

-Export results to JSON:
+Export results to JSON or SARIF:

 secrets-hunter . --json results.json